ForgottenMaster/type-safe-bitmasks/README.md

 * Bitmasks can only be constructed with up to 64 variants/bits.
 * The bitwise assignment operators &=, |=, ^= for Bitmask aren't yet implemented.

-# Unary bitwise operations support
+# Unary Bitwise Operations Support
 Operation | Bit | Bitmask
 ----------|-----|--------
 ~ | Yes | Yes

-# Binary bitwise operations support
+# Binary Bitwise Operations Support
 The following table shows the binary bitwise operations on the side and the pairs of instances they operate on along the top.
 The cells contain the return types of the operation.

  | Bit/Bit | Bit/Bitmask | Bitmask/Bit | Bitmask/Bitmask